schoolofcities/urban-data-storytelling/urban-data-visualization/data-visualization/data-visualization.md

 - Bold or highlight key data points.
 - Use size, contrast, and colour to signal importance.
-- De-emphasize secondary elements like gridlines, minor tick marks, or axis labels
+- De-emphasize secondary elements like gridlines, minor tick marks, or axis labels.

 For example, the line chart in the image above has a strong visual hierarchy between the key data points it wants to show (e.g. the lines for Sweden, the E.U., and Ireland) relative to the rest of the chart components.